Does Alcohol Cause Depression And Mental Health Problems?

 Takeaway

-Depression and alcohol use disorder can both be serious mental illnesses that often occur together.
+Depression and alcohol use disorder can both be serious mental health conditions that often occur together.
 Living with depression can increase the likelihood that an individual develops alcohol use disorder, and alcohol use disorder often makes it more likely someone will develop depression.
 Although these two often occur comorbidly, they may each require specific treatment.
 Proper treatment can take time and effort, but it may be possible to overcome both conditions.
 You might choose to begin your treatment journey by connecting with a therapist through an online therapy platform.

 Depression is treatable, and you're not alone